jupyterhub/the-littlest-jupyterhub/docs/howto/admin/systemd.rst

 Overriding settings with ``override.conf``
 ==========================================

-To override the settings, it is possible to provide a custom ``/etc/systemd/system/jupyterhub.service.d/override.conf`` file with the following content:
+To override the ``jupyterhub`` settings, it is possible to provide a custom ``/etc/systemd/system/jupyterhub.service.d/override.conf`` file with the following content:

 .. code-block:: bash